vyhd/sanbai-sprinkles/README.md

 # What is this?

-This suppresses A3 content from being shown in the "difficulty tier" pages in Sanbai Ice Cream, e.g.
-[Level 14 Single Play Difficulty](https://3icecream.com/difficulty_list/14).
-I wrote it to continue tracking difficulty lamp progress on A20 PLUS, and I figured others would want to as well.
+This is a collection of several related UserScripts that I built out to make the Sanbai experience a bit better.
+Currently, this means:
+* Hiding A3 content in difficulty tier pages, such as [Level 14 Single Play Difficulty](https://3icecream.com/difficulty_list/14) (which can be toggled)
+* Manually hiding song jackets (e.g., missed events or unpurchased GP packs) to simplify tracking lamp/score goals for each difficulty
+* Expanding the score filter dropdown from lamps, AAA, and AA to all letter grades

-# How to use
+# How do I use it?

-Download a [UserScript](https://en.wikipedia.org/wiki/Userscript) manager for your browser, then import `script.js` into it.
+1. Download a [UserScript](https://en.wikipedia.org/wiki/Userscript) manager for your browser, if you don't have one already.
+2. Download `script.js` and add it to your manager.
+You should then automatically receive all further updates.

-# Contributions
+# Contribution policy

 Contributions are welcome!
-I don't have grand ambitions with this script, but if you do, you're welcome to file issues and/or send pull requests** and/or fork.
+I don't have major ambitions with this script, but if you do, you're welcome to file issues and/or send pull requests** and/or fork.

-** *Pull request acceptance not guaranteed, so please check in with me via an issue or Discord ("vyhd") if you plan to spend significant time on one.*
+** *Pull request acceptance not guaranteed, so please check via an issue or Discord ("vyhd") if you plan to spend significant time on one.*

 # Changelog

+## 3.0.0 (in progress)
+Added two new UserScripts to the one in https://github.com/vyhd/sanbai-a20-plus-userscript, combining them all in this new repo here.

 ### 2.1.3 (2023/11/18)
 fix a rare edge case where we would error out if all song jackets are ranked (i.e., none are filed under 'Insufficient Data')